 - I. What learning strategies are taken by the Graduate students in EFL class room? - II.
-Do diverse levels of goal setting have an effect on using the learning strategies? - III.
-What is the correlation among L2 learning strategies and goal setting?
+Do diverse levels of motivational achievement have an effect on using the learning strategies? - III.
+What is the correlation among learning strategies, goal-setting and motivational achievement?